Ferritin: Applications

-Cavities formed by ferritin and mini-ferritins (Dps) proteins have been successfully used as the reaction chamber for the fabrication of metal nanoparticles (NPs).
+Cavities formed by ferritin and mini-ferritins (Dps) proteins have been successfully used as the reaction chamber for the fabrication of metal nanoparticles.
 Protein shells served as a template to restrain particle growth and as a coating to prevent coagulation/aggregation between NPs.
 Using various sizes of protein shells, various sizes of NPs can be easily synthesized for chemical, physical and bio-medical applications.

 Experimental COVID-19 vaccines have been produced that display the spike protein's receptor binding domain on the surface of ferritin nanoparticles.

+Apoferritin is also the most commonly-used protein to test resolution in Cryogenic Electron Microscopy (Cryo-EM) single particle analysis, due to its highly symmetrical shape and ease of sample preparation.
+Apoferritin holds the current record for the highest resolution structure determined by cryo-EM at around 1.1-1.2 Å.